rodo/ansible-tsung/README.md

 4. create the ssh key

-`$ ssh-keygen -t dsa -f playbooks/roles/tsung/templates/id_dsa
+`$ ssh-keygen -t dsa -f playbooks/roles/tsung/templates/id_dsa`

-5. run ansible to set up teh whole cluster
+5. run ansible to set up the whole cluster

 6. ssh to the **controller** and enjoy